airladon/ThisIGet/src/content/Math/Geometry_1/Polygon/explanation/brief/content.md

 * Each piece is equal
 * Therefore each angle at the circle center is equal
-* the triangle sides from the center are the radius
+* The triangle sides that meet at the center are the radius

 ![](tri.png)